Taasisi ya Taaluma za Kiswahili: Activities

-The Lexicography section of the institute is responsible of creation of dictionaries and terminologies for specialized areas.
-The first Kiswahili dictionary was compiled here in 1981 In addition, specialized dictionaries have been compiled in areas such social science, language and linguistics, and science (Physics, Chemistry, Biology).
+The Lexicography section of the institute is responsible for creation of dictionaries and terminologies for specialized areas.
+The first Kiswahili dictionary was compiled in 1981 In addition, specialized dictionaries have been compiled in areas such social science, language and linguistics and science (Physics, Chemistry, Biology).

 The Linguistics section conducts research into morphology, phonology, syntax, sociolinguistics and dialectology.
 The first book on Swahili morphology was published in 1984.

 The Literature section conducts research into the oral and written literature in the Kiswahili language.

 The institute's purely academic role is in contrast to that of the Baraza la Kiswahili la Taifa (BAKITA), which has a more political role in advocating for Kiswahili as a means of national integration in Tanzania.
 As such, the responsibility for standardizing the language lies with the latter organization.
 The institute can propose new vocabulary to respond to emerging needs but only BAKITA can approve usage.